 By default, certificate requests require approval before they are submitted to DigiCert for certificate issuance.

-After a user requests a certificate, an Administrator, a manager, an EV Verified User, a CS Verified User, or an EV CS Verified User must approve the certificate request.
+After a user requests a certificate, an Administrator, manager, EV Verified User, CS Verified User, or an EV CS Verified User must approve the certificate request.

-After a user requests a certificate, any Administrator, manager, EV Verified User, CS Verified User, or EV CS Verified User can also reject the certificate request, if needed.
+After a user requests a certificate, any Administrator, manager, EV Verified User, CS Verified User, or EV CS Verified User can also reject the certificate request if needed.
 For example, if the user ordered the wrong type of certificate.

-©2019 DigiCert, Inc. All rights reserved.
-DigiCert and its logo are registered trademarks of DigiCert, Inc. Symantec and Norton and their logos are trademarks used under license from Symantec Corporation.
+©2020 DigiCert, Inc. All rights reserved.
+DigiCert, its logo and CertCentral are registered trademarks of DigiCert, Inc. Norton and the Checkmark Logo are trademarks of NortonLifeLock Inc. used under license.
 Other names may be trademarks of their respective owners.